ues-io/uesio/docs/redux/README.md

 }
 ```

 This conversion makes **data access** much more **efficient** in the reducers - and thereby also in the selectors -.
-Let's have an example for deleting a record in the Redux store.
+As an example, deleting a record in the Redux store.

 ```
 const reducer = (state, action) => {